-Today in Spokane, one in five families pay half or more of their income on their rent or mortgage, often choosing between paying for housing or nutritious food, reliable transportation or healthcare needs.
+Today in Spokane, one in four families pay half or more of their income on their rent or mortgage, often choosing between paying for housing or nutritious food, reliable transportation or healthcare needs.
 That is unacceptable.

 Together with Habitat for Humanity International, Habitat-Spokane has committed to the five-year Cost of Home campaign.
 We will improve home affordability for individuals by influencing policy and system changes at the federal, state and local levels focused on supply and preservation, access to credit, land use, and communities of opportunity.
 Our partners, volunteers and community members across the country will help us find the solutions and create the policies that will allow 10 million individuals to meet their most basic needs.

 Together, we can make the cost of home something we all can afford.